| | | | | | | | | | |

 • Salt helps to draw out any bacteria when we blanch the vegetables.

-• Turmeric Powder adds color and flavor to the blanched vegetables.
+• Turmeric Powder adds colour and flavour to the blanched vegetables.

-• 3 tbsp Oil may sound like a lot, but oil helps “carry” the flavor of the spices and is an authentic, traditional component.
-You can use neutral vegetable oil, or if you want more flavor, groundnut or coconut oil.
+• 3 tbsp Oil may sound like a lot, but the oil helps “carry” the flavour of the spices and is an authentic, traditional component.
+You can use neutral vegetable oil, or if you want more flavour, groundnut or coconut oil.

-• Black Mustard Seeds add pops of spicy, bitter pungency to every mouthful without being an overarching flavor.
+• Black Mustard Seeds add pops of spicy, bitter pungency to every mouthful without being an overarching flavour.

-• Cumin Seeds add a surprising explosion of warm, sweet flavor notes.
+• Cumin Seeds add a surprising explosion of warm, sweet flavour notes.

-• Gluten-free Asafoetida contributes a mild oniony, garlicky flavor, lifting the depth of seasoning.
+• Gluten-free Asafoetida contributes a mild oniony, garlicky flavour, lifting the depth of seasoning.

-• Fresh Curry Leaves are an absolute must if you can find them (otherwise, buy them on Amazon!) as they add an indescribable citrusy, sweet, mellow licorice taste to the Maharashtrian curry.
+• Fresh Curry Leaves are an absolute must if you can find them (otherwise, buy them on Amazon!) as they add an indescribable citrusy, sweet, mellow liquorice taste to the Maharashtrian curry.

 • Onion helps to give body to the curry sauce, and then slowly melted down in the oil, it transforms into a sweet, buttery component.